Beaches and state parks near Orlando

 As exciting and jam packed with over-the-top entertainment an Orlando vacation can be, it’s also often an overwhelming, expensive, & tiresome experience.
 As a popular sign in Universal park states, “I’m going to need a vacation from this vacation!”
 Planning a few non-theme park days in between all those crazy theme park days can really help to balance out a stressful vacation.
 Whether it be a unique location attraction, or a daytrip to a beautiful Gulf Coast beach, there is plenty to do beyond the Orlando theme parks.
 Orlando daytrips are a great way to explore the “other side of Florida.”

-Below are a few affordable daytrips that won’t break the bank.
+My guide includes affordable, quick (all less than 2 hours) daytrips that won’t break the bank.
 In fact, even with the extra gas costs, a day spent at any of these destinations will be much cheaper than a pricey day spent mostly waiting in lines in the heat at the theme parks.
-Consider incorporating at least one of these daytrips into your Orlando itinerary.
 Save yourself some stress, money, along with the hassle of dealing with commotion and clutter, if only for a day!

 Tampa